Zheng (state)

-Zheng (/dʒɛŋ/; 鄭; Old Chinese: *[d]reng-s) was a vassal state in China during the Zhou Dynasty (1046–221 BCE) located in the centre of ancient China in modern-day Henan Province on the North China Plain about 75 mi east of the royal capital at Luoyang.
+Zheng (/dʒɛŋ/; 鄭; Old Chinese: *[d]reng-s) was a vassal state in China during the Zhou dynasty (1046–221 BCE) located in the centre of ancient China in modern-day Henan Province on the North China Plain about 75 mi east of the royal capital at Luoyang.
 It was the most powerful of the vassal states at the beginning of the Eastern Zhou (771–701 BCE), and was the first state to clearly establish a code of law in its late period of 543 BCE.
-Its ruling house had the ancestral name Ji (姬), making them a branch of the Zhou royal house, who were given the rank of Bo (伯), corresponding roughly to being a Count.
+Its ruling house had the ancestral name Ji (姬), making them a branch of the Zhou royal house, who held the rank of Bo (伯), a kinship term meaning "elder".

 Foundation

 Zheng was founded in 806 BC when King Xuan of Zhou, the penultimate king of the Western Zhou, made his younger brother Prince You (王子友) Duke of Zheng and granted him lands within the royal domain in the eponymous Zheng in modern-day Hua County, Shaanxi on the Wei River east of Xi'an.
 Prince You, known posthumously as Duke Huan of Zheng, established what would be the last bastion of Western Zhou.
 He went on to serve as Situ under King You of Zhou.
 When the Quanrong tribes sacked the Zhou capital Haojing in 771 BC, Duke Huan was killed along with his nephew King You of Zhou.

 Duke Huan was succeeded by his son Duke Wu (鄭武公).
 Along with Marquis Wen of Jin, Duke Wu supported King Ping of Zhou against a rival, thereby helping to establish the Eastern Zhou.
-He re-established the state of Zheng in modern-day Xinzheng (meaning New Zheng), Henan, and annexed the states of Eastern Guo and Kuai.
+He re-established the state of Zheng in modern-day Xinzheng (meaning New Zheng), Henan, and annexed the state of Eastern Guo and defeated Kuai.
 The Zheng rulers served as high ministers of the Zhou kings for several generations.

 Spring and Autumn period

 Early dominance

 The state of Zheng was one of the strongest at the beginning of the Spring and Autumn period.
-Zheng was the first Zhou state to annex another state, Xi, sometime between 684 and 680 BC.
 Throughout the Spring and Autumn period, Zheng was one of the wealthiest states, relying on its central location for inter-state commerce and having the largest number of merchants of any state.
 Zheng often used its wealth to bribe itself out of difficult situations.

 Duke Zhuang of Zheng (743–701 BC) was arguably a forerunner of the Five Hegemons, though Zheng derived its dominance by dramatically different means compared to those of the later hegemons by defeating an alliance of feudal states led by Zhou itself and wounding King Huan of Zhou.
 When Duke Zhuang died there was a civil war between his sons and Zheng ceased to be a powerful state.